Lanzavecchia-Agustin/Lanzavecchia-Agustin/README.md

 -   Email: lanzavecchia.job@gmail.com
 -   Linkedin: https://www.linkedin.com/in/agustin-lanzavecchia-3755571a8/

-### Here you can see some proyects that i made while im learning ReactJs:
+### Here you can see some proyects that i made while learning ReactJs:

 - https://lanzavecchia-birthday-reminder.netlify.app/
 - https://lanzavecchia-react-tours.netlify.app/